 We believe there’s an important role for relevant and motivating communications at a number of points in our financial lives that could increase engagement with retirement saving in a positive way.

 Working with our strategic partner Invesco, we want to build a better understanding of the existing behaviours of people who have been automatically enrolled, and to explore how those behaviours might be influenced to help them achieve better outcomes.
 Through in-depth qualitative and quantitative research, focused around a particular communication issue, we aim to identify language and message framing that better engages, informs and motivates individuals to save for their retirement to drive a defined positive outcome.

 We are excited to have outlined together an approach to unlocking the potential of language that combines both our strengths and assets.
-The first phase of this research is underway, looking at the language and messaging around pension contributions, and we look forward to sharing our findings over the coming months.
+In November 2020, we published Beyond the defaults (PDF) and held an online event to share our findings from the first phase of this research, looking at the language and messaging around pension contributions.

 Invesco is an independent investment management firm dedicated to delivering an investment experience that helps people get more out of life.
 Invesco became a major strategic partner in July 2019 to help shape Nest Insight’s programme of work through sponsorship, the contribution of its deep industry expertise and insights, and by helping the programme to reach a wider audience.
 For more information, visit invesco.co.uk.